cypress-io/cypress/cypress/v1.0/documentation/1-Commands/1-as.md

 slug: as
-excerpt: Alias reusable objects for later
+excerpt: Alias a route or DOM element for use later.

 [block:callout]
 {